**Alt Text:** A compass with a red arrow pointing towards the words "Risk Management."

 Stop-loss orders and take-profit orders are must-haves for crypto trading.
 They automatically close trades once the price hits set levels.
 This prevents holding positions too long or letting emotions interfere with decisions.

-A trailing stop have adjusts as prices rise, locking in profits although reducing risk exposure to make matters more complex.
+A trailing stop have adjusts as prices rise, locking in profits while reducing risk exposure further.

 Risk Diversification Strategies